Electrical

 Copper-bonded grounding and galvanized grounding rods are the most common types worldwide.

-But the stainless steel and solid copper grounding rods are set aside to meet the needs of regions with unique weather conditions.
+However, the stainless steel and solid copper grounding rods are set aside to meet the needs of regions with unique weather conditions.

 In a grounding system, the grounding rod installation is involved.

-A grounding rod called a grounding electrode is usually installed in the ground very close to the main electrical servicing board.
+A grounding rod called a grounding electrode is usually installed in the ground close to the main electrical servicing board.

 Its primary purpose is to provide fault current with a low resistance path to deposit unwanted, excess, and unsafe drafts to the ground.